ZELLMECHANIK-DRESDEN/ShapeOut2/docs/sec_interface.rst

     :align: right
     :scale: 65%

-The Block Matrix on the left gives an overview of the current analysis pipeline.
-Each row represents a dataset.
-The purple rectangular area at the beginning of each row allows you to perform dataset operations in your analysis pipeline: To modify a dataset, click on the *modify* button.
+The Block Matrix gives an overview of the current analysis pipeline.
+Each row represents a dataset (purple).
+The columns represent either filters (yellow) or plots (blue) of your pipeline.

+You can perform dataset operations in the purple rectangular area at the beginning of each row: To modify a dataset, click on the *modify* button.
 You can duplicate, insert anew (unmodified), or remove datasets using the dropdown menu.
 You can also exclude a dataset from an analysis via the check box.

-The columns represent either filters (yellow) or plots (blue) of your pipeline.
 Filters can also be modified, copied, removed and disabled.
 By default, all filters are disabled when they are created.
 To apply a filter to a dataset, click on the corresponding matrix element.
-The element changes its color from gray to green to indicate that the filter is active.
+The element changes its color from gray (incactive) to green (active).
 In Shape-Out, all filters that are applied to a dataset are called a **filter ray**.
 In the above example, the filter ray only consists of a single filter for each dataset.
 Filter rays may be different for each dataset.

+By holding down the *Shift* key while clicking on a matrix element, you can activate the :ref:`Quick View <sec_quick_view>` for the specific dataset (with filters applied up until the selected column).
+The block matrix element is then colored pink.

 To add a plot, click on the *New Plot* button in the tool bar.
 This adds a plot column with a blue header to the Block Matrix and creates an empty